sukelv0802/Summer-Intern-Project/README.md

 - `applicationUpdated.py` serves as a GUI-based control and monitoring system for a Raspberry Pi Pico-based data acquisition setup.
 It allows users to start, pause, and resume data collection, set operational parameters like thresholds and cycle periods, and visualize the acquired data in real-time.
 Additionally, the application supports exporting collected data to Excel for further analysis.

+For more details, you can refer to the Project Scope Document.docx).

 ## Prerequisites
 - PC with a USB port
 - Raspberry Pi Pico